-The Company's principal financial liabilities, comprise of security deposits and other payables.
+The Company's principal financial liabilities, comprise of creditors for assets and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include investments, loans, cash and cash equivalents and other bank balances that are derived directly from its operations.
+The Company's principal financial assets include investments, loans and cash and cash equivalents that are derived directly from its operations.